opengovsg/telegovsg-demo-bouncer/README.md

 1. Create a new bot with [BotFather](https://t.me/botfather).
 2. Store the bot's security token in a safe location.

+### Using the bouncer bot

+Before the bouncer can be used, it must be added to the desired group as an admin.

+1. Start up telegov
+2. In the telegram group you wish to make use of the bouncer, click on the three dots > Manage group > Administrators > Add Administrator and look for your telegram bot
+3. The bot will create a new invite link for your group, and block entry of any new users which have not finished authentication.
+The invite links to any groups which you have added the bot to can be accessed via `/getInvite` for authenticated users.

 ### Create a Neon database

 1. Create a database with [Neon](https://console.neon.tech/app/projects).